 Whittier College encourages students to participate in the Student Employment Program, providing students with an opportunity to explore career paths, improve interpersonal and communication skills, enhance professionalism, and gain transferable skills.

 For many students, a student employment job is their first opportunity to build and develop these professional skills that can be later utilized in internships and life after graduation.

 It is the student’s responsibility to take initiative in seeking out and applying for available positions, submitting hiring paperwork to Human Resources, and submitting online timesheets.
 Positions may require resumes, applications and/or interviews during the hiring process.
 Student employment positions can be found on and off campus and typically run the course of the academic year.
 The Student Employment Program allows students to work and apply earnings towards tuition or keep for personal expenses.
 Student Employment positions are funded by a Financial Aid Work Award or through Departmental Exception Funding.

 Begin searching for student employment opportunities by visiting the Handshake job platform.
 Be sure to filter your search to "Whittier College" positions so all on-campus positions appear.
-For additional information on Handshake, visit the Center for Career Planning and Internships web page.
+For additional information on Handshake, visit the Center for Career and Professional Development web page.

 Eligibility Requirements and Hiring Paperwork